khanhnguyen3398/multicore-programming/lab4/README.md

 ./lab4 <number_oftotal threads> <threshold g for determining completion> <rows> <cols> <genome length>

+Threshold has been 100,000 for all my experiments.

 What I found is that the larger the maze size, the worse the time will get and also the worse the score will get.
 It also means that the genome size will matter more as well.
 There's an optimal range of genome size